 'At Fault' Rules Apply

-Arizona is one of many states that employs an "at fault" (often called a "tort") system for insurance claims.
+Arizona is one of many states that employs an "at fault" system for insurance claims.
 For a successful claim, a driver must show fault on the part of the other driver before insurance claims will be paid out.

-An interesting local wrinkle is that Arizona is a "pure comparative negligence" jurisdiction.
-This means that should your case proceed to trial, a jury will assign percentages of fault to each driver, and if a driver is even one percent at fault, the other driver, who is 99 percent at fault, will recover some amount of damages.
-In many other states, if a party is more than 50 percent at fault, they recover nothing.
+In the state, the legal standard of "pure comparative negligence" is used.
+This means that if your case goes to trial, a jury will assign percentages of fault to each driver.
+If a driver is even one percent at fault, the other driver, who is 99 percent at fault, will recover some amount of damages.

 Types of Damages

 Lawyers and insurance companies often divide damages into two categories: economic and non-economic damages.
-Economic damages are the easy ones to calculate: car repairs, past and future medical expenses, lost wages from missed work, and other out-of-pocket expenses.
-Non-economic damages cover harder to value damages such as pain and suffering, emotional distress, and disability or disfigurement.
+Economic damages are easy to calculate.
+They include car repairs, past and future medical expenses, lost wages from missed work, and other out-of-pocket expenses.
+Non-economic damages are more difficult to calculate.
+They take into account suffering, emotional distress, and disability or disfigurement.